-Situated Knowledges: Organism, Plantationocene, Biopolitics is a multidisciplinary and multimedia body of research-based artwork that takes an approach to knowledge production that is less concerned with arriving at definitive outcomes, and is more keen to acknowledge the entanglements and fluctuations that arise through working within both conceptual and nonconceptual domains.
+Situated Knowledges is a multidisciplinary and multimedia body of research-based artwork that takes an approach to knowledge production that is less concerned with arriving at definitive outcomes, and is more keen to acknowledge the entanglements and fluctuations that arise through working within both conceptual and nonconceptual domains.
 Terrains and infrastructures across Scotland are mapped and viewed through a semi-fictional lens as a way of actively engaging with ecological and technological perspectives and issues.

 Specific species found at Drumclog Moor in Milngavie and at two nuclear sites on the West and East Coasts of Scotland are investigated.
-The abundance of Usnea subfloridana (Old Man’s Beard Lichen) and Fomes fomentarius (Horse’s Hoof Fungus) at the vegetatious moor landscape are in contrast to species found at Hunterson B Nuclear Power Station and Torness Nuclear Power Station, where fewer lichens and fungi can be found along the sparser coastal landscapes.
-Lichens are used as bioindicators due to their porous and absorbent structure.
-Considering this information the work investigates the effects that human activity has had on the surrounding environment.
+The abundance of Usnea subfloridana (Old Man’s Beard Lichen) and Fomes fomentarius (Horse’s Hoof Fungus) at the vegetatious moor landscape are in contrast to species found at Hunterson B Nuclear Power Station and Torness Nuclear Power Station.
+Lichens and fungi are used as bioindicators due to their porous and absorbent structure, considering this the work explores the effects that human activity has had on these environments.

 A collaborative exhibition with the artist Rachy McEwan